 What safety features should I look for when buying an RV?

-While much of RV safety has to do with how you behave in the vehicle, safety items and features should include:
+While much of RV safety has to do with how you behave in the vehicle, look for the following safety items and features:

 - Surge protector